celo-org/self/app/README.md

 #### react-native-haptic-feedback v2.3.3

-To create successful build, "Target Membership" for the the AudioToolbox.framework needs to be updated.
+To create a successful build, "Target Membership" for the AudioToolbox.framework needs to be updated.

 Pods Project > Frameworks > iOS > AudioToolbox.framework

-Then click on the "+" button in the "Target Membership" box and add RNReactNativeHapticFeedback
+Then click on the "+" button in the "Target Membership" box and add `RNReactNativeHapticFeedback`

 [more info](https://github.com/mkuczera/react-native-haptic-feedback/issues/142)